How to Stack and Store Firewood

 Tips for Stacking Firewood

 Stacking firewood properly is essential to ensuring the wood is properly dried and seasoned.
+Estimates for how long you should dry firewood assume that the wood is stacked and stored properly.
 If you keep your firewood in an unorganized pile, chances are high at least some of the logs will remain damp, waterlogged and mostly useless.
 While there are many variations of firewood stacking methods, all tend to follow the same basic principles:

 - The cut ends should be left out in the open and exposed to the elements.